2IOA0-35/dbl-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The first time you run this command, you might get a Windows Firewall message.
+Please choose `allow`.

 The page will reload if you make edits.\
 Any errors you might have made will appear in the terminal.